-When someone clicks on your website because you showed up naturally in your search results, they’re part of your organic traffic.
+- Organic traffic: When someone clicks on your website because you showed up naturally in your search results, they’re part of your organic traffic.
 Use SEO tools to help your internal pages match keywords, so your organic traffic clicks on the landing pages that suit their needs.

-Referral traffic comes from clients that click on links in other websites that direct them to your site.
+- Referral traffic: Referral traffic comes from clients that click on links in other websites that direct them to your site.
 Guest blogging, commenting, and creating great content are all ways to increase your referral traffic.
 If you use these strategies, you should also consider creating customized landing pages for different types of offsite content, especially if different sites are likely to attract a different customer demographic.

-If generating traffic to your homepage through social media is Marketing 101, then generating traffic from social media to specific landing pages is Marketing 201.
+- Social traffic: If generating traffic to your homepage through social media is Marketing 101, then generating traffic from social media to specific landing pages is Marketing 201.
 Social media gives you unique opportunities to target specific audiences, such as Facebook groups.
 Don’t waste the opportunity by sending them to your homepage!
 Instead, make a landing page tailored to the demographic you’re targeting or the post you’ve made.

-The people that click on your website through email marketing campaigns or direct mail are direct marketing traffic.
+- Direct traffic: The people that click on your website through email marketing campaigns or direct mail are direct marketing traffic.
 If you have a CRM system, you can organize leads by type and direct them to different landing pages depending on their needs.
 This works with email, but it also works with flyers too.
 Even though some might claim the QR code is dead, the truth is that they are still effective for direct mail and on business cards, especially if you have great landing pages to match them.